These are the best places to travel this summer

 An ideal escape from popular Red Beach, White (Aspri) Beach is a sheltered cove a few hundred meters further west along the south coast.
 Lest you start entertaining fantasies of a cliched white-sand idyl, the name here doesn’t describe the sand, which is volcanic and dark, but rather the gleaming cliffs backing the cove.
 Only a vendor or two offer refreshments (and loungers), so bring what you’ll need for one of the better escapes in the dog days of August.

-How to get there: It’s best reached by small boat from Red or Akrotiri Beaches.
+• Parking: White Beach is best accessed by boat from Red or Akrotiri Beaches.

 The moon like landscape of Mesa Pigadia Beach on the southern side on Santorin